sashuu69/portfolio-website/README.md

 ## Development Setup

 1. Make sure `python3`, `pip3` and `virtualenv` is installed on the development setup.
-2. Create python virtual environment using the command.
+2. Create Python virtual environment using the command.
     ```bash
     virtualenv portfolio_env
     ```